graphile/graphile.github.io/src/pages/postgraphile/views.md

 ### Abstract Business Logic

-We can prepare certain business queries in advance and expose it as GraphQL.
-For example, say we want `Comedy` films from our `films` table, we can create a `view` that contains the specific film type.
+We can prepare certain queries in advance and expose the results through GraphQL.
+For example, say we want just the `Comedy` films from our `films` table, we can create a view that contains this specific film type.

 ```sql
 CREATE TABLE app_public.films (